 Students in crisis, that are already in treatment, should first reach out to their primary counselor to schedule an immediate session.
 If unavailable, your counselor will direct you to initiate a walk-in appointment which will focus on ensuring your immediate safety.

-Students in crisis that have never been seen at the UCC before will receive a walk-in appointment to assess needs, safety, and recommendations for next steps.
+Students in crisis that have never been seen will receive a walk-in appointment to assess needs, safety, and recommendations for next steps.

-Membership in a UCC group is by referral only.
+Group therapy is by referral only.
 All students are referred to group by their primary counselor.
-If you do not have a primary counselor and want to access our group therapy program, please initiate a walk-in appointment and speak with a triage counselor to receive UCC services.
+If you do not have a primary counselor and want to access our group therapy program, please initiate a walk-in appointment and speak with a triage counselor to receive services.

 Early on in counseling, you will work on establishing goals for counseling.
 As therapeutic needs of students vary, you and your counselor will collaborate in making the best plan to meet your needs or to reach your goals.